-- 6.4.10 Many of the features of Chichester and Langstone Harbours internationally designated site and the Solent Maritime SAC, and Dorset and Solent pSPA are vulnerable to water quality resulting from eutrophication and toxicity.
+- 7.4.10 Many of the features of Chichester and Langstone Harbours internationally designated site and the Solent Maritime SAC, and Dorset and Solent pSPA are vulnerable to water quality resulting from eutrophication and toxicity.
 Sources include both point source discharges (including flood alleviation / storm discharges) and diffuse water pollution from agriculture / road runoff, as well as historic contamination of marine sediments, primarily from copper and Tributyltin (TBT)79.
 The provision of additional housing within the SDNPA Local Plan has potential increase pollution levels from nitrogen outputs from WwTW.
 This has been discussed in the Chichester Local Plan HRA80.
-Natural England has agreed with the HRA and the Plan was adopted in July 2015. - 6.4.11 The Chichester (Apuldram) WwTW discharges to the head of Chichester Harbour.
+Natural England has agreed with the HRA and the Plan was adopted in July 2015. - 7.4.11 The Chichester (Apuldram) WwTW discharges to the head of Chichester Harbour.
 Due to the sensitive nature of the Harbour the current environmental permit limit at Chichester WwTW is finite.
 The discharge is already treated to exceptionally tight nitrogen levels, established under the Habitats Directive Review of Consents process.
-As such, Chichester WwTW is at capacity.

-78 Environment Agency/ Natural England (2015) Addressing the needs of housing growth and protecting the Marine Environment in the Solent area.
+As such, Chichester WwTW is at capacity. - 7.4.12 Southern Water have an approved upgrade scheme for Tangmere WwTW for AMP 6 (2015-2020) and continue to investigate the groundwater infiltration issue that is impacting Chichester WwTW.
+Whilst the capacity in that catchment continues to be limited, any additional capacity requirements in the meantime could be diverted to Tangmere.
+The anticipated delivery date of additional capacity at Tangmere WwTW is 2019.
+Therefore the delivery of the strategic locations would be constrained until at least 2019 in the Plan period81. - 7.4.13 The approach set out above in the Chichester Local Plan HRA has been accepted by Natural England.
+Due to the nature of the dispersed nature of the proposed residential development within the SDNPA Local Plan, at least 30 new houses82 have been proposed within the Plan that could result in treated wastewater discharges into the SPA/Ramsar site and SAC.
+This is a small number of houses.
+Provided new development can be accommodated within the adjusted consent headroom for the expanded Tangmere WwTW (or an appropriate alternative WwTW if the connection will not be to Tangmere), it is considered that a conclusion can be drawn that the South Downs National Park Local Plan will not result in adverse effects on the integrity of Chichester & Langstone Harbours SPA/Ramsar site.